top of page

 Industrial Cooling Is Broken — Why “Cooling Jackets” and Traditional Heat Protocols Can’t Handle Today’s Extreme Temperatures

 Industrial work has entered a new heat era.
 Temperatures that once appeared a few days a year are now the weekly baseline for utility crews, refinery teams, warehouse pickers, logistics yards, construction sites, and data center builds.
 Traditional industrial cooling systems —fans, shade tents, evaporative stations, ice coolers—haven’t evolved nearly as fast as the heat itself.
-And personal cooling gear hasn’t kept pace either.
-Search for a “cooling jacket” or “cooling vest”
+Personal cooling gear hasn’t kept pace either.
+Search for a “cooling jacket” or “cooling vest,” and

 Anna B. Albright